acen20/cnn-tf-keras-audio-classification/README.md

 # CNN for sound classification
-Feature extraction of sound signals along with complete CNN model fitting and evaluations.

 <b>Note:</b> Uncomment the MFCC extraction block to work with your own sounds.
 Otherwise, I have also provided a sample dataset i.e. <b>dataset.npy</b>.

 # About dataset.npy
 1. Cepstral Coefficients of dimension (178,44,13) where 178 are number of audio, 44 is the number of samples for each audio and 13 are number of Coefficients.
 2. Labels of dimension (178,)

 ## Using Librosa for Feature Extraction
-Generates 13 MFCCs (Columns), 44 Samples (Rows) for each sound signal and a Target column (Label) in addition to 13 MFCCs.
-(Review the dataset.csv to have an idea about shape of final data)
+Generates 44x13 2D image for each sound signal and a Target column (Label)

 ### REVIEW THE GRAPHS BELOW

 ## Quick guide